 Can I pay my employees with crypto?

-Yes, you can pay your employees with cryptocurrency.
+Yes, you can pay your full-time employees with cryptocurrency with Rise's Employer of Record service.

 This method of payment is becoming increasingly popular as businesses and workers seek more flexible, global, and often more efficient ways of handling payroll.